gvwilson/thirdbit/src/fiction/iffy/index.md

 and the judge had already decided her guilt.

 The musk ox turned her head to fix one eye on Iffy.
-The small bot perched on her back beckoned her forward with a skinny crab-claw manipulator.
-She glanced at Edson.
-"'Saright," he said soothingly.
-"She just wants a look."

-With a deep breath,
-Iffy took one more step.
-The musk ox pawed the ground.
 She could smell the animal's moist breath.
 The tangles in her thick, dark coat seemed a match for the dents and scrapes on the bot riding her.